h2oai/h2o-llmstudio/documentation/docs/faqs.md

 1. Using the latest main branch: Execute the commands `git checkout main` and `git pull` to obtain the latest updates from the main branch.
 2. Using the latest release tag: Execute the commands `git pull` and `git checkout v0.0.3` (replace 'v0.0.3' with the desired version number) to switch to the latest release branch.

 The update process does not remove or erase any existing data folders or experiment records.
 This means that all your old data, including the user database, uploaded datasets, and experiment results, will still be available to you within the updated version of H2O LLM Studio.

-Before updating, we recommend running the command `git rev-parse --short HEAD` and saving the commit hash.
+Before updating, it is recommended to run the `git rev-parse --short HEAD` command and save the commit hash.
 This will allow you to revert to your existing version if needed.

+---

 ### Once I have the [LoRA](guide/experiments/experiment-settings.md#lora), what is the recommended way of utilizing it with the base model?

 You can also export the LoRA weights.
 You may add them to the files to be exported [here](https://github.com/h2oai/h2o-llmstudio/blob/main/app_utils/sections/experiment.py#L1552).
-Before exporting, we merge the LoRA weights back into the original LLM backbone weights to make downstream tasks easier.
-You don't need to have PEFT, or anything else for your deployment.
+Before exporting, the LoRA weights are merged back into the original LLM backbone weights to make downstream tasks easier.
+You do not need to have PEFT, or anything else for your deployment.

+---

 ### How to use H2O LLM Studio in Windows?

 Use WSL 2 on Windows

+---

 ### How can I easily fine-tune a large language model (LLM) using the command-line interface (CLI) of H2O LLM Studio when I have limited GPU memory?